Skip to main content

 white map-pin icon for location RAF Cranwell

-You will complete a 14 week Land course that will include an Advanced Sensor phase and a seven-week Flying Training phase at RAF Cranwell.
+You will complete a 14 week Sensor Operator course that will include an Advanced Sensor phase and a seven-week Flying Training phase at RAF Cranwell.
 Seven weeks is spent with an outsourced contractor.

 blue down triangle icon